bradosia/mingw-w64-x86_64-static-tesseract/readme.md

 # Tesseract static libraries for MinGW64
 Includes a static library linked test program for tesseract in windows with MinGW64 compiler.
 All static libraries are prebuilt for linking.

+Features demonstrated:
+* OCR of image
+* Output as hocr file
+* monitor OCR progress

 Credit to:
 * MSYS2 (https://msys2.duckdns.org/package/mingw-w64-x86_64-tesseract-ocr?repo=mingw64)